deepjs/deepjs/README.md

 #deepjs

-deepjs is a set of tools for managing standard javascript functions, objects and promises.
+deepjs is a set of tools for managing standard javascript functions, objects, persistent collections and promises.

 Based on Layered and Chained Programmation approach, it provides, uses and mixes :

 * Layered Aspect Oriented Programmation
 * Query Based Programmation including Code Sheet
 * Object Capabilities Management (or Model)
-* Full Promised and Chained asynch management
+* Full promised and chained asynch management
-* Homogeneous HTTP Rest compliant ressources management
+* Homogeneous HTTP/Rest ressources management
-* Modularisation by Protocole approach
+* Modularisation by Protocol approach

 It works both server side and browser side.
 Its aim is to be totaly unobstrusive, ergonomic as possible and usable with any other js lib/framework.
 It wants also to be absolutly homogeneous between server and browser sides.